Etna

 Overheating / Contamination on Elements

-Oven emits burning smell or smoke during normal cooking (not first use or self‑clean)
+The oven emits a burning smell or smoke during normal cooking (not first use or self-clean).

 Advertisements